Kritika30032002/Top_Secrets/README.md

  ![Discord Server](https://img.shields.io/badge/Discord-7289DA?style=for-the-badge&logo=discord&logoColor=white)

  This is a website that allows user to add their secrets anonymously to the website.
-Thus makes its interesting.
+Thus, makes it interesting.
 One can add their secrets that they don't want to share with anyone.

 </div>